Healthcare Staff Duress Systems Save Lives, Help Solve Staff & Liability Issues

 There are numerous reasons including too many people to care for, long wait times, no consequences for violators, not enough screening for weapons, mental health issues, and the list goes on.

 Healthcare workers are leaving their jobs in droves.
-A 2023 study on violence against healthcare workers indicated 26 percent of workers considered leaving their job because of workplace violence.
+A 2023 study on violence against healthcare workers indicated that 26 percent of workers considered leaving their jobs because of workplace violence.

 - Healthcare workers are suffering more nonfatal injuries from workplace violence than law enforcement. -Associated Press